saranagimoahmed/MusalaSoft-Task/README.md

 # Packages

-Pages Package :
+Pages Package : Includes classes which contain webpages.
-Helpers Package :
+Helpers Package :Includes Classes which help
-Tests Package :
+Tests Package : Includes all tests .

 # Configuration File
+This file stores the information which is used during testing  browser-specific information to support two browsers -chrome&firefox-, ScreenShots Folder Path, Base URL  and Test data path.
 # Parallel Execution
+Using TestNG XML file.
 # Reporting
+Using Extent Report .